lzl7/machine-learning-notes/Topics/GradientDescent/how-autograd-works.md

 ## Gradient calcuation kernel: Function
 The `Function` is the kernel to calculate the gradient.
 Basically, in the neural network, the matrix compulations uses different operations to construct the model.
 Those operations is already built-in pytorch and could meet almost all the needs of the modeling.

 `Function` is the base class that define the interface about how to calcualte the gradient via the api `backward`.
-And in pytorch, it already defines all the [backward functions](https://github.com/pytorch/pytorch/blob/master/torch/csrc/jit/symbolic_script.cpp) of the operations, like add, mul, div, clamp etc.
+And in pytorch, it already defines all the backward functions of the operations via the [symbolic script](https://github.com/pytorch/pytorch/blob/master/torch/csrc/jit/symbolic_script.cpp), like add, mul, div, clamp etc. If you are interesting on Jit, please check [Jit Technical Overview](https://github.com/pytorch/pytorch/blob/master/torch/csrc/jit/docs/OVERVIEW.md).

 So, for each operation, it will have a corresponding backward method.
 That is the core magic of how the autograd calculation implemented.